fg-research/website/docs/_sources/blog/general/posts/equity-trend-prediction-automl.rst.txt

     )

-We also calculate the binary labels, which are equal to 1 when the price of the S&P 500 goes up on the next day, and equal to 0 when it goes down.
+We also calculate the binary labels, which are equal to 1 when the price of the S&P 500 goes up on the next day, and equal to 0 otherwise.

 .. code:: python